 Academic integrity is an essential component of learning activities.
-Students must have a clear understanding of the course activities in which they are expected to work alone (and what working alone implies) and the activities in which they can collaborate or seek help; see information above under "Assessments" and ask instructor for clarification if needed.
+Students must have a clear understanding of the course activities in which they are expected to work alone (and what working alone implies) and the activities in which they can collaborate or seek help; see information above and ask instructor for clarification if needed.
 Any unauthorized forms of help-seeking or collaboration will be considered an academic offense.
 University policy states that cheating is an academic offence.
 If you are caught cheating, there will be no second warning.
 Students must write their essays and assignments in their own words.
 Whenever students take an idea or a passage of text from another author, they must acknowledge their debt both by using quotation marks where appropriate and by proper referencing such as footnotes or citations.
 Plagiarism is a major academic offence.
 Academic offences are taken seriously and attended by academic penalties which may include expulsion from the program.
-Students are directed to read the appropriate policy, specifically, the definition of what constitutes a Scholastic Offence (see Western's scholastic discipline regulations for graduate students).
+Students are directed to read the appropriate policy, specifically, the definition of what constitutes a Scholastic Offence at the following website: